 Photo source: geograph.org.uk

 Yet, footpaths, especially the naturally evolved ones, always summon up thoughts of the very many people who would have walked the same path.
 A heavy pedestrian flow is mirrored in the wear and tear of these narrow lanes.
-Unlike tarred or concrete roads, they are mostly attired in a cloak of thick vegetation.
+Unlike tarred or concrete roads, they are mostly attired in a cloak of thick vegetation, leaving barren only a narrow strip where we all tend to move.

-The different kinds of ferns, shrubs, lichens, and weeds that border the footpaths sometimes surprise the walkers as they put on display, a flamboyant flower or a colourful insect.
+The different kinds of ferns, shrubs, lichens, and weeds that border the footpaths sometimes surprise the walkers as they put on display a flamboyant flower or a colourful insect.
 If the human traffic is low, spiders will encroach on the air space that bridges a footpath.
-They are great weavers, they need only a night to create that perfect web, two flimsy branches each on both sides of the footpath acting as the launching pads for their creation.
+They are great weavers; they need only a night to create the perfect web, two flimsy branches each on both sides of the footpath acting as the launching pads for their creation.

 Some footpaths are closely connected to generational memories.
 In a rural setting, they have associations with each stage of an individual’s life.
 All the crucial journeys of an individual begin and end by walking them.
 For example, one's first walk to the school, the first journey for a job interview, and the first walk home with a special friend.

-When I started school, another footpath was imprinted in my memory.
+When I started school, a footpath got imprinted in my memory.
 It was the one that led from our gate to the main road.
 In the monsoon rains, this footpath, headed uphill, will turn into a murky, roaring stream.

-As a teenager, I started walking the footpath across the paddy field near my house, every evening.
+As a teenager, I started walking the footpath across the paddy field near my house every evening.
 This footpath leads to the nearest bus stop.
-This is the same footpath, as a small kid, I used to watch over from our veranda as we expected a relative to visit; because they would be bringing sweets and candies.
+This is the same footpath I, as a small kid, used to watch over from our veranda as we children wished for a relative to visit with packets of sweets.
 In our rural hamlet, visitors were rare.

 The creepers, by instinct, avoid treading on footpaths.
-They sense that they would get crushed under a human foot and keep themselves to the fringes of the path.
+They sense that they would get crushed under a human foot if they do cross this forbidden territory and keep themselves to the fringes of the path.

 The floor of the heavily trodden footpaths gets as hard as a rock from the constantly stomping feet of walkers.
 The sky above it is often a narrow ribbon of blue tangled in the green canopy of neighbourhood trees.